 A meticulous historian and librarian whose obsessive cataloging preserved the foundational documents of early Virginia and American history.

-Earl Gregg Swem was a detective of the archive, a man whose life's work was to find, organize, and make accessible the paper trail of America's past.
-After early work at the Library of Congress, he found his life's calling at the College of William & Mary in 1919.
-For over two decades, he transformed its library from a modest collection into a major research institution.
-Swem was not a passive curator; he was a relentless bibliographer.
-His monumental 'Virginia Historical Index' (better known as 'Swem's Index') is a master key to early Virginian history, indexing thousands of pages from key historical journals.
-He tracked down lost documents, compiled exhaustive lists, and his standards for citation and organization became a model.
-The library that now bears his name stands as a testament to his belief that history is only as reliable as the accessibility of its sources.
+Earl Gregg Swem compiled the 'Virginia Historical Index' — 'Swem's Index' — a master key to early Virginian history indexing thousands of pages from key historical journals.
+Born in 1870, he worked at the Library of Congress before joining the College of William & Mary in 1919.
+Over two decades, he transformed its library from a modest collection into a major research institution.
+He tracked down lost documents, compiled exhaustive lists, and set standards for citation and organization that became a model.
+The library bearing his name testifies to his belief that history is only as reliable as the accessibility of its sources.
+He died in 1965.

 1860–1882